pulumi/pulumi-hugo/themes/default/content/blog/esc-kubernetes-cluster-and-app/index.md

 ---
-title: "Create a Kubernetes Cluster and App with Pulumi ESC"
+title: "Secure your Kubernetes toolchain with Pulumi ESC and OIDC"

 # The date represents the post's publish date, and by default corresponds with
 # the date and time this file was generated.
 Dates are used for display and